Dinamiti: 1963–1969

-After Slabinac, Nikolić and Lazić left the band, Krasnići and Divjak invited vocalist Dado Topić and guitarist Josip Boček, at the time members of the band Eliksiri (The Elixirs), to join them.
+After Slabinac, Nikolić and Lazić left the band, Krasnići and Divjak invited vocalist Dado Topić and guitarist Josip Boček, at the time members of the band Đavolji Eliksiri (The Devil's Elixirs), to join them.
 The new incarnation of Dinamiti became a live attraction, thanks to their performances based on improvisations and covers of works by foreign progressive rock acts.
 The band also performed some of Topić's compositions, like "Novine" ("Newspapers") and "Život moj" ("My Life"), which were in accordance with the emerging trends on the Yugoslav rock scene and were well received by the audience.
 This lineup of the band won the first place at the Zagreb Gitarijada festival, the Golden Guitar Award and the Audience Award at the Belgrade Beat Festival and performed on Radio Belgrade on several occasions.
 The band's work, especially Topić's vocal skills, was widely praised by the Yugoslav press.
 They made some recordings, but never released any of them.

 In 1969 the band moved to Zagreb, where they performed mostly in the clubs Kulušić and Lola.
 In the summer of 1969 they held a large Adriatic coast tour, with Josipa Lisac and Alenka Pinterič as guest vocalists.
 The band attracted new attention of the press after German string instrument manufacturing company Framus gifted them an electric guitar.
-However, despite the attention of the audience and praises by the media, in Dinamiti ended their activity at the end of 1969, as Topić moved to Korni Grupa, where he was soon joined by Boček.
+However, despite the attention of the audience and praises by the music press, Dinamiti ended their activity at the end of 1969, as Topić moved to Korni Grupa, where he was soon joined by Boček.

 Post breakup

 After he ended his activity with Vizije, Slabinac started a career as a solo singer, achieving huge success on the Yugoslav pop scene.
+He died on 13 November 2020.
 With Korni Grupa Topić and Boček achieved nationwide success.
 In 1971 Topić left Korni Grupa and formed highly successful band Time.
-Divjak dedicated himself to jazz music, studying at the University of Music and Performing Arts Graz and playing in various ensembles, including the successful jazz rock band September.
+Divjak dedicated himself to jazz music, studying at the University of Music and Performing Arts Graz and playing in various ensembles, including Time and the successful jazz rock band September.
+Alberto Krasnići wrote several songs for the Osijek band Had (Hades), released on the band's 7-inch singles.

-In 1994 the recordings of the songs "Čačak kolo" and "Čađava mehana" ("Dusty Tavern"), both covers of traditional songs, were released on the Komuna compilation albums U mojim venama: Etno rock (In My Veins: Ethnic Rock) and Sjaj izgubljene ljubavi: Muzika šezdesetih (Spark of the Lost Love: Music of the Sixties) respectively, as a part of the YU retROCKspektiva (YU RetROCKspective) album series.
+In 1994, the recordings of the songs "Čačak kolo" and "Čađava mehana" ("Dusty Tavern"), both covers of traditional songs, were released on the Komuna compilation albums U mojim venama: Etno rock (In My Veins: Ethnic Rock) and Sjaj izgubljene ljubavi: Muzika šezdesetih (Spark of the Lost Love: Music of the Sixties) respectively, as a part of the YU retROCKspektiva (YU RetROCKspective) album series.
 The recordings "Tema za bossa novu" ("Bossa Nova Theme") and "Crying Time" (a cover of Ray Charles song) were published on the box set Kad je rock bio mlad - Priče sa istočne strane (1956-1970) (When Rock Was Young - East Side Stories (1956-1970)), released by Croatia Records in 2005 and featuring songs by the pioneering Yugoslav rock acts.